Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 #### Q47.
 What are the phases of the clean lifecycle?

-- [x] pre-clean,clean and post-clean
+- [x] pre-clean, clean and post-clean
 - [ ] Compile, clean and install
 - [ ] clean and install
 - [ ] validate, clean and deploy